 Ernest and Margaret’s children ranged in age from their first-born, Christian, in 1873 until their baby, daughter Ida, came along in 1896.
 The navigation bar above shows their children in birth order, with links to what information we have been able to gather on each of the children, thanks primarily to Jim Misfeldt, grandson of Charles Amile Misfeldt.

-A website at http://www.horst-missfeldt.de/surendorf.htm has a wealth of information about the Misfeldt family lineage dating back to Jochim Misfeldt around 1550.
+We are trying to reconnect to a family website with a wealth of information about the Misfeldt family lineage dating back to Jochim Misfeldt around 1550.
 It is one of those pivotal pieces of the puzzle we are trying to piece together for future generations.
-Thank you, Horst!
+We will again share the link when we reach Horst Missfeldt!

 Margaret “Maggie” Misfeldt (nee Lentsch) is shown at left with her six sons, (from left to right): Fred, Chris, Henry, Maggie, Will, Charley, and John.